KishanTeli/Telegram_Bot/README.md

 # Telegrambot

-TItle :- Stevens Bot using Telegram API with Raspberry Pi Class :- Internet of Thongs (EE 629)
+TItle :- Bot using Telegram API with Raspberry Pi

+Class :- Internet of Thongs (EE 629)

 Professor :- Dr.Kevin Lu

 1. Hardware Used in Projects